matn7/Google-Platform-Notes/flashcard/Microservices.md

 6. 'eureka.server.enable-self-preservation=true': By default self-preservation mode is enabled but if you need to disable it you can change it to 'false'.

-# Routing, cross-cutting concerns in microservices. here
+# Routing, cross-cutting concerns in microservices.

 **How do we maintain a single entrypoint into microservices network?**